samueliu/Self-Landing-Rocket/README.md

 Step 3: Putting it all Together

 With all materials printed, machined and cut, as well as the electronics put together, the final step is to build the rocket.
-Provided are both an stl of the full build(insert link), as well as an instructional manual with step by step build instructions(insert link).
+Provided are both an stl of the full build for easy reference(insert link), as well as an instructional manual with step by step build instructions(insert link).